QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 in the data tree, with the explicitly provided configuration taking precedence.

+the process of expanding templates to derive \<intended\> is deterministic and depends solely on the contents of \<running\>.
-The rules for deriving the \<running\> configuration are as follows:
+The process rules are as follows:

 *  The value of a node in the \<intended\> configuration is determined by using precedence to decide where to take the value from.